Historic Wintersburg in Huntington Beach, California: C.M. Furuta Gold Fish Farm in Wintersburg Village

 Charles Mitsuji Furuta traveled to America in 1900.
 Intending to meet his older brother, Soichi, in Hawaii, Furuta was prevented from disembarking due to an outbreak of the Black Plague.
 He continued on to Tacoma, Washington.
 After working there several years, he made his way to the developing Wintersburg Village in Southern California's Orange County and found work in the celery fields.
 One of the first people Furuta met was Reverend Hisakichi Terasawa, an Episcopalian minister who had been enlisted by Dr. Ernest Adolphus Sturge and Reverend Joseph Inazawa to help establish a Japanese mission in Orange County.

 Reverend Terasawa began meeting with Japanese laborers in Wintersburg-area agricultural fields in 1902.
 Upon the advice of Reverend Terasawa, Furuta saved money to buy land.
-Together they bought in 1908 the five-acre parcel known today as Historic Wintersburg.
+Together they bought in 1908 the five-acre parcel.

 By 1912, Reverend Terasawa deeded the five-acre property in full to Furuta, who set aside the northwest corner for the Japanese mission building committee.
 Furuta returned to Japan in 1912 to meet and marry Yukiko Yajima, and returned with her to America.
 On their return, Furuta contracted with a Caucasian builder to construct a four-room bungalow on his farm.
 The finishing touches were made on the house by March 1913-documented in a photograph of Yukiko Furuta standing on the front porch-only months before passage of California's Alien Land Law of 1913 in May of that year.

 The passage of the Alien Land Law meant that Charles Furuta was one of the rare Japanese immigrant landowners in California.
 Furuta worked for local Caucasian farmers (notably on the Cole Ranch in Wintersburg Village), attempted a farming cooperative with other Japanese immigrant pioneers, as well as farmed his own land.

 By 1917, he had established the first goldfish pond on his property.
 By the 1920s, goldfish ponds covered most of the Furuta farm, with a variety of common and exotic fish species.
 Two other goldfish farms were established in Wintersburg Village during the same time period, one by Furuta's brother-in-law Henry Kiyomi Akiyama and one by Tsurumatsu "T.M."
 Asari.
 The Furutas, Akiyamas, and Asaris continued to farm goldfish until forcibly removed from California after the authorization of Executive Order 9066 on February 19, 1942, following the December 7, 1941, attack by Japan at Pearl Harbor, Hawaii.